In this post I would like to talk a little bit about quantum physics and photons in terms of quantum mechanics.

 What if the wavelength of the photon changes?

-Since the photon does not seem to interact (collide) with other particles, thus, neither increase nor decrease of the impulse or energy take place, – it is quite possible that the photon has a constant wavelength during its lifetime.
+Since the photon does not seem to interact (collide) with other particles, thus, neither increase nor decrease of the momentum or energy take place, – it is quite possible that the photon has a constant wavelength during its lifetime.
 Still it is a big question in quantum mechanics.

-However, theoretically there is a chance that a photon can lose its momentum (impulse) due to the quantum effects that occur while virtual particles appear and annihilate.
+However, theoretically there is a chance that a photon can lose its momentum due to the quantum effects that occur while virtual particles appear and annihilate.
 There is a chance that photon can interact (collide) with them and, therefore, its wavelength can change (more likely increase).
 There is a theory of “tired light”.
 The “tired light” theory claims that the light of distant galaxies reddens because it loses energy as it passes through space.

 The theory of “tired light” has a lot of weak spots for example that while losing energy – the wavelength would increase and distant galaxies would be more diffuse therefore this is not observed.